Eduard-Uta/Experiments/README.md

 # Experiments

-<h2>Automatically save work files using Powershell</h2>
+<h2>Automatically backup work files using Powershell</h2>

-* Mechanism to automatically save the work files from the past day into an archive file.
+* Mechanism to automatically backup the work files from the past day into an archive file.
 * The tool of choice for the scripting is <b>Powershell</b>, combined with a simple, basic Task Scheduler task for the automation part.
 * The entire process is detailed here: https://youtu.be/mb9bv5qs8_A